|Review / Modelling report

 The undercarriage was fitted, with gear legs painted aluminium as well as the gear door interiors.
 On the tailfin, 2 blade side-antennas were added as well.

 thinned with 20% iso propyl alkohol (IPA) with some 10% Tamiya matting acrylic

 X21 "Flat base" mixed in.
 This gives a nice sheen and protects the decals.

-Here using another Heller kit, the
+Here using another Heller kit, with the

 2 canards but the normal nose.

 check for any imperfections, the model got the colour scheme.
 I did not